DataDog/datadog-lambda-java/README.md

 #### Plain text logs

-If you are using plain text logs, then you must create a new [Parser](https://docs.datadoghq.com/logs/processing/parsing/?tab=matcher) that can extract the trace context from the correct position in the logs.
+If you are using plain text logs, then you must create a new [Parser](https://docs.datadoghq.com/logs/processing/parsing/?tab=matcher) by cloning the existing Lambda Pipeline.
+The new parser can extract the trace context from the correct position in the logs.
 Use the helper `_trace_context` to extract the trace context.
 For example, if your log line looked like:

 ```
 INFO 2020-11-11T14:00:00Z LAMBDA_REQUEST_ID [dd.trace_id=12345 dd.span_id=67890] This is a log message